 - Part 4 – Spending and Sharing Your Money

 - Part 5 – For Parents: Words of Wisdom

-Let us know what conversation starts have worked for you to facilitate the conversations about money with your children in the comments below.
+Let us know what conversation starters have worked for you when talking about money with your children, we’d love to hear them!
 Together, we can help prepare our youth for their financial future.